DynareJulia/Dynare.jl/doc/src/model-file/syntax-elements.md

 terminated by `end;`.

-If Dynare encounters an unknown expression at the beginning of a line or after a semicolon, it will parse the rest of that line as native MATLAB code, even if there are more statements separated by semicolons present.
+If Dynare encounters an unknown expression at the beginning of a line or after a semicolon, it will parse the rest of that line as native Julia code, even if there are more statements separated by semicolons present.
 To prevent cryptic error messages, it is strongly recommended to always only put one statement/command into each line and start a new line after